apache/incubator-streampark/README.md

 ## 🏳‍🌈 Components

-`Streamx` consists of three parts,`streamx-core`,`streamx-pump` and `streamx-console`
+`StreamPark` consists of three parts,`streampark-core`,`streampark-pump` and `streampark-console`

 ![](https://user-images.githubusercontent.com/13284744/142746859-f6a4dedc-ec42-4ed5-933b-c27d559b9988.png)

-### 1️⃣ streamx-core
+### 1️⃣ streampark-core

-`streamx-core` is a framework that focuses on coding, standardizes configuration, and develops in a way that is better than configuration by convention.
+`streampark-core` is a framework that focuses on coding, standardizes configuration, and develops in a way that is better than configuration by convention.
 Also it provides a development-time `RunTime Content` and a series of `Connector` out of the box. make application development easier developer focus on the business itself, and improve development efficiency and development experience.

-### 2️⃣ streamx-pump
+### 2️⃣ streampark-pump

-`streamx-pump` is a planned data extraction component.
-Based on the various `connector` provided in `streamx-core`, the purpose is to create a convenient, fast, out-of-the-box real-time data extraction and migration component for big data, and it will be integrated into the `streamx-console`.
+`streampark-pump` is a planned data extraction component.
+Based on the various `connector` provided in `streampark-core`, the purpose is to create a convenient, fast, out-of-the-box real-time data extraction and migration component for big data, and it will be integrated into the `streampark-console`.

-### 3️⃣ streamx-console
+### 3️⃣ streampark-console

-`streamx-console` is a stream processing and `Low Code` platform, capable of managing `Flink` & `Spark` tasks, integrating project compilation, deploy, configuration, startup, `savepoint`, `flame graph`, monitoring and many other features.
+`streampark-console` is a stream processing and `Low Code` platform, capable of managing `Flink` & `Spark` tasks, integrating project compilation, deploy, configuration, startup, `savepoint`, `flame graph`, monitoring and many other features.
 Simplify the daily operation and maintenance of the `Flink` & `Spark` task.